eopseo-lang/.github/profile/README.md

 ## Main Theory

-Programming is also possible in just describing inclusion relationship of types (sets) and its proof
+Programming is also possible in just describing inclusion relationship of types (sets) and writing its proof